NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/index.md

 The Board Configurator app is installed and updated using [nRF Connect for Desktop](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/index.html) (v4.4.1 or later).

+## Installing the Board Configurator app

+For installation instructions, see [Installing nRF Connect for Desktop apps](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/installing_apps.html) in the nRF Connect for Desktop documentation.

 ## Supported devices

 - nRF9161 DK